-The unattributed share of green finance for 2012 has decreased from 25 bn.
-US\$ in 2011 to 5 bn.
-US\$ in 2012.
-This is due to attributed data for 2011 that was not available for some banks, being made available only for 2012.
-The category split for 2011 and 2012 shows that the total absolute financial commitments have increased for the "other" environment projects categories, from approximately 4 bn.
-US\$ in 2011 to 10 bn.
-US\$ in 2012.
-The share of the clean energy and mitigation of greenhouse gas emissions projects increased from approximately 51 bn.
-US\$ in 2011 to 65 was 95 bn.
-US\$, an increase of 6 bn.
-US\$, or 6.7%, on 2011.
+The unattributed share of green finance for 2012 has decreased from 25 billion US\$ in 2011 to 5 billion US\$ in 2012.
+This is due to attributed data for 2011 that was not available for some banks, being made available for 2012.
+Although not directly comparable, the category split for 2011 and 2012 shows that the total absolute was 943 billion US\$, an increase of 45 billion US\$ or 4.5.6% from 2011.
 It should be noted that the data is not directly comparable in terms of the number of institutions participating.
-The contribution of green finance to the total new finance commitments in 2012 for individual institutions is provided in Figure 5, ranging from 63% to 1%.
+Taking only those institutions that participated both in the 2011 and 2012 mapping exercises, the green finance contributions increased from 87 billion US\$ in 2011 to 93 billion US\$ in 2012.
+This represents a 6.9% increase in green finance contributions.
+The share of green finance to the total new finance commitments in 2012 for individual institutions is provided in Figure 5 below, ranging from 63% to 1%.
 Two banks confirmed that there were no significant contributions to green finance in the year 2012.